vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_android_login_button_listener.html.md

 A View object represents a rectangular area on the screen and is responsible for drawing and event handling. **setOnClickListener** registers a callback to be invoked when this view is clicked.

 Once done, clicking on the Login button should update the text inside the button to 'I am Clicked' as shown below.
-In steady state, clicking on the button would have authenticated the user & either showed error message or took him to the next screen.
-Assuming that the user is authenticated, we are suppose to take him to the next screen.
-But before we take him to the next screen, we need to build it first.
-Next lesson deals with it.
+In its fully functional form, clicking on the button will authenticate the user and either show an error message or take the user to the next screen.
+For now, we will assume that the user is authenticated, and move on to the next screen.
+The next lesson deals with building the screen shown after a successful login.

 <%= image_tag "twitter-client/click-change.png", alt: "Login screen Layout overview", title: "Login screen Layout overview" %>